 - Poco a Poco- Style Marking - Translates to "little by little" or gradually.
-This will typically be paired with a dynamic or tempo markings.
-For example, crescendo poco a poco would instruct the musician to get lounder very gradually.
+This will typically be paired with dynamic or tempo markings.
+For example, crescendo poco a poco would instruct the musician to get louder very gradually.

 - Presto - Tempo Marking - Very, very fast tempo.
 Usually between 168 and 200 beats per minute.